Evanston Responds: Contact Tracing

 What is the City's process?

+The City's Health and Human Services Department is responsible for COVID-19 case interviews and contact tracing in Evanston.
 When a contact is identified, the City's public health staff reach out to the individual to inform them about their exposure and talk to them about the disease, importance of quarantining (staying at home and going nowhere else) and monitoring his/her symptoms.
 In the case of COVID-19, individuals will monitor themselves by checking their temperature twice daily and watching for symptoms indicative of COVID-19.
 The quarantine period for COVID-19 is 14 days after an exposure to a contagious individual.
 Contacts who develop symptoms should promptly isolate themselves and notify Evanston's public health staff.
 These individuals should also speak with their doctor regarding concerns about symptoms or to discuss a need for testing.